 Protecting material connected with copyrighted material

-You may have files, research and development documentation or accounts that don't qualify for copyright, but that could be connected with the particular copyright material you develop.
+You may have files, research and development documentation or accounts that don't qualify for copyright, but could be connected with the particular copyright material you develop.
 You could consider registering them on an unofficial copyright register.

 As well as copyright, authors also have moral rights to their work.
 Moral rights mean you: